lucax88x/PrimitiveObsession/README.md

 ## Here Come The Primitives

-Troubles start when one of the dependencies is a primitive.
+Troubles come when one of the dependencies is a primitive.
 Suppose that `Foo` also depends on a connection string, which you decided to represent as a `string`:

 ```csharp
 class Foo